Woutah/AutoConvert/README.md

 ```
 python convert.py --source speaker1 --target speaker2 --source_wav audio1
 ```

+Using the `--vocoder {"griffin", "wavenet", "melgan"}` tag, the vocoder of the framework can be adapted to any of the following:

+* **WaveNet:** The default WaveNet vocoder used by the AutoVC authors.
+This vocoder achieves good quality with a high inference penalty.
+* **Griffin-Lim:** A fast vocoder with a loss of audio quality.
+* **MelGAN:** A fast vocoder with decent audio quality.
+The pretrained model on VCTK is downloadable [here](https://drive.google.com/drive/folders/17EkB4hSKUEDTYEne-dNHtJT724hdivn4)

 ### Training
 To train the autovc model, use the following command: